MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-syntheticethernetportsettingdata.md

 ---
-Description: Represents the configured state of a synthetic Ethernet adapter. ms.assetid: BE895BAF-7766-43A2-9659-3ABA97A16134
+description: Represents the configured state of a synthetic Ethernet adapter. ms.assetid: BE895BAF-7766-43A2-9659-3ABA97A16134
 title: Msvm_SyntheticEthernetPortSettingData class
 ms.topic: reference